-E. Doctoral Plan of Study
+D. Doctoral Plan of Study

-1. Approval of Plan of Study.
+1. Approval of Plan of Study

 A doctoral plan of study should be thoughtfully and carefully worked out with the doctoral supervisory committee so that it meets the goals and objectives of the school, the program, and the student as well as the requirements set forth in this document.
 Courses are selected by the student according to guidelines for the doctoral program, after consultation with the supervisory committee.
 The plan of study should be completed and approved by the Supervisory Committee by the semester in which students earn 50% of the required hours for degree completion (usually within the first two years of graduate study).
 A plan of study includes a minimum of 85 hours for post-bachelor students and 55 hours for post-Master's students depending upon a student's particular circumstances.
 Students who have earned an appropriate master's degree at another institution may transfer up to 30 hours from that degree into their doctoral plan of study upon approval of the Director of Graduate Studies for FHD.
 Similarly, students may also transfer up to 9 hours of appropriate, graduate-level coursework undertaken at another university, and not previously counted towards any other degree into their doctoral plan of study upon approval of the Director of Graduate Studies for FHD.
+Please see the link for more information on the iPOS system and submitting your program of study (https://graduate.asu.edu/sites/default/files/cdpm/how-to-ipos.pdf).